Nyanca/chalkboard/README.md

         print("setUpClass - TestFileReadAppend")

 From here, I was able to test write and append operations aswell as to test the data going into and being retrieved from the json file.
+The tests provided the expected results for the features tested.
+More extensive testing is however required, but for now, I'm a novice tester with much more to learn!

 # Deployment